DinoChiesa/EdgeTools/README.md

 ## New Keystore

-[The newKeystore tool](newKeystore) creates a JAR and imports it into a new Keystore.
-This is handy when updating certs that will expire, as documented [here](http://docs.apigee.com/api-services/content/keystores-and-truststores#createakeystore).
+[The newKeystore tool](newKeystore) creates a JAR and imports it into a new [Keystore](http://docs.apigee.com/api-services/content/keystores-and-truststores).
+Also creates a new keystore Reference (a magical type of thing that is not documented by Apigee at this moment).
+This tool is handy when updating certs that will expire, as documented [here](http://docs.apigee.com/api-services/content/keystores-and-truststores#createakeystore).

+Using keystores and references for your vhosts applies only when the TLS terminates at the Edge routers.
+If you are using a hosted Apigee Edge organization, your TLS may terminate at a load balancer.
+In which case, this tool does not apply, and you should contact Apigee Support directly.

 # Notes